 Correct sequencing and priorities with easy reforms first, difficult ones second; rural reforms first, urban ones second; changes in coastal areas first, inland second; economic reforms first, political ones second.
 The advantage is that the experiences gained in the first stage create conditions for the next stage.

-In fact, more accurately, it is NOT really about China's rise , but rather China's restoration from the ashes of the International Drug Holocaust and the Asian Holocaust set afire by the Axis of Evil of Colonial Terrorism, and the self-destruction by Mao .
-China is now rising again , like a reborn phoenix , back to its long traditional and historical position of global influence, its culture, power and role in the world and to remind others of its amazing achievements over thousands of years.
+In fact, more accurately, it is NOT really about China's rise , but rather China's restoration from the ashes of 2 holocausts namely the International Drug Holocaust and the Asian Holocaust set afire by the Axis of Evil of Colonial Terrorism, and also the ashes of self-destruction by Mao .
+China is now rising again , like a reborn phoenix from the ashes , back to its long traditional and historical position of global influence, its culture, power and role in the world and to remind others of its amazing achievements over thousands of years.
+The "Middle Kingdom" was already a mighty empire thousands of years before the US was even founded.
+China (both as a State and as a civilization) has flourished for centuries and has outlived the Roman, Persian, Arabian, Turkish, Mongol, and British empires.

 Hong Kong underwent its own economic and social miracle mainly because the unsettled conditions in China.